-The Project would not involve any installation of oil wells.
-As discussed above, the Project Site is not located within a City-designated Methane Zone or Methane Buffer Zone.
-As such, the Project would not require any site-specific methane soil gas testing.
-Thus, operation of the Project would not create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials or methane gas into the environment.
-Therefore, impacts with respect to oil wells or methane gas during operation would not occur.
+The Project does not include the installation of new oil wells.
+As such, operation of the Project would not create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving oil wells.
+Therefore, no impacts associated with oil wells during operation would occur.